The secret of legacy giving is hidden in the life story of your best donors

 Daily Mirror 1958, accepting a Christmas parcel for the troops when working as an RAF police officer based in Cyprus.

 His career spanned from a police officer in the Royal Air Force, to coal delivery driver, to travelling preacher, to university warden, to debt counsellor.
-And he took his family, and it seems long suffering wife, on many adventures – from time living in Cyprus, to moving into a derelict farm house after leaving the RAF, to time volunteering in a Romanian orphanage after the fall of communism.
+He took his family, and it seems long suffering wife, on many adventures – from time living in Cyprus, to moving into a derelict farm house after leaving the RAF, to time volunteering in a Romanian orphanage after the fall of communism.

 His life was a rich tapestry, as bold, colourful and varied as his collection of Hawaiian shirts*.